ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-1.md

 ---
 title: A Practical Explainer for IPFS Gateways - Part 1
-description: 'Learn more about the core concepts behind IPFS and how you can use IPFS using HTTP with IPFS gateways'
+description: 'Learn more about the IPFS, its relationship to HTTP, and how you can bridge them with IPFS gateways'
 author: Daniel Norman
 date: 2022-06-09
 permalink: '/2022-06-09-practical-explainer-ipfs-gateways-1/'